EstiShay/ping-pong/README.md

 * When the returned list of numbers includes a multiple of 15, it replaces that number with 'ping-pong.'
   * Input: 16
   * Output: 1, 2, ping ...
 13, 14, ping-pong, 16.
+* When given a number over 89, the computer gets bored and quits.
+  * Input: 91
+  * Output: 1, 2, ping, 4 ...
+88, 89, BORED NOW COME BACK LATER

 ### License